 The wooden furniture on the deck merges seamlessly with the lush trees and intricate tree trunks that have emerged over the years.
 All of the elements work together in this little paradise.

 It is right here, amidst the flamboyants, where our family fell in love with Le Bon Pain many years ago.

 Like finding water in the desert, back in the early 2000's "good bread" was hard to find in Anguilla.
 It seemed that tasty croissants and crispy baguettes could only be found twenty minutes away in St. Martin.

 But then, out on a morning drive, we noticed a sign...
 "Le Bon Pain".
 The aroma of fresh baked bread filled the air, and cars lined the streets.
 But this wasn't a "good croissant" tell-tale sign.
 We had been fooled before.

 Nevertheless, we put our car in park, shrugged our shoulders, and thought "it wouldn't hurt to try..."

 My sister and mom snagged a table on Le Bon Pain's cozy, little deck, while my Dad and I went to get the goods.
 We placed our order with the head baker and owner himself, Bernard...

 Bernard and I

-He moved to Anguilla from France some years ago, seeking a slower way of life.
+He moved to Anguilla from France many moons ago, seeking a slower way of life.
 In the process he found a beautiful wife, Yvonne and began a bakery... and a family.

 Yvonne, Benjamin (the sous-baker), and I